t0wbo2t/coroutines/README.md

   - `create_coroutine`: Creates a new coroutine and assigns it a portion of the pre-allocated stack.
   - `coroutine_yield`: Saves the current context and switches to the next coroutine.

-## Limitations

-1. **Static Stack Allocation:**
-   - The stack memory is statically allocated at compile time.
-   - The size and number of stacks are fixed by the constants `STACK_SIZE` and `COROUTINE_CAPACITY`.

-2. **No Dynamic Stack Reclamation:**
-   - Stacks assigned to finished coroutines remain allocated.

-3. **Fixed Coroutine Capacity:**
-   - The number of coroutines is limited to the value of `COROUTINE_CAPACITY`.

 ## How It Works

 1. **Stack Management:**